philgentric/klik/README.md

 Preferences menu for preferences

-Trash button: will display the content of the (klik specific) trash folder.
+Trash button: will display the content of the (klikr specific) trash folder.
 If you drag a file over it, the file is moved to the trash.

 ### Open multiple browsers